 Peanut Allergy Prevention is Key!

-That’s why the new guidelines for peanut allergy prevention published by the National Institute of Allergy and Infectious Diseases (NIAID) are such good a BIG deal.
+That’s why the guidelines for peanut allergy prevention published by the National Institute of Allergy and Infectious Diseases (NIAID) are such good a BIG deal.

 For the first time, “we have an intervention that could potentially prevent peanut allergy,” says Anna Nowak-Wegrzyn, MD, associate professor of pediatrics at the Icahn School of Medicine at Mount Sinai and researcher at the Elliot and Roslyn Jaffe Food Allergy Institute in New York City.